Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 00010111 (instruction in Octal form 027), ADD B, A (Assembly Language).

 So, the Octal (Base-8) Number System was devised to write binary-based instructions in short form.
-Coming back to the Octal Number System, let us see how we can work with these numbers.
+Coming back to the Octal Number System, let us consider how we can work with these numbers.
 First, we will create a table similar to the decimal/binary Number Systems.

 85 84 83 82 81 80